JohnMVSantos/NRF24-MultiWii-Drone/docs/prototypes.rst

 |

-The second protoype is the second attempt at building the NRF24-MultiWii-Drone.
+The protoype 1.1 is the second attempt at building the NRF24-MultiWii-Drone.
 However, there were still weaknesses in the design that led to failure.

 **The main issues are listed below:**